Qlevine/DeadAndBored/README.md

 ### Keybind Defaults

-"Key To Talk" : Y
+- "Key To Talk" : Y
+- "Key to Reset Audio Data" : U --- Shouldn't need this but in case someone can't hear someone else, have the person who can't hear, press this (this includes if someone can't hear others talking as monsters)

 ### Special Thanks
 - Heavily reliant on https://github.com/EBro912/SpectateEnemies (SpectateEnemies)